-2.3.4.
+2.3.3.
 Outcome Metrics

 The applicant will be expected to describe final outcome measures for the project.
-The ultimate goals of this award are to reduce overall cancer incidence and mortality and to improve the lives of individuals who have survived cancer or who are living with cancer.
-Interim measures that are associated with these goals should be identified and will serve as a measure of program effectiveness and public health impact.
+The ultimate goal of this award is to reduce overall cancer incidence and mortality.
+Interim measures that are associated with this goal are expected to be identified and will serve as a measure of program effectiveness and public health impact.
 Applicants are required to clearly describe their assessment and evaluation methodology and to provide baseline data describing how funds from the CPRIT grant will improve outcomes over baseline.
 In the case where no baseline data exist for the target population, the applicant must present clear plans to collect the baseline data at the beginning of the proposed project.

-Outcome measures (as appropriate for each project) should include, but are not limited to, the following:
+Outcome measures should include, but are not limited to, the following: